 The BBA in Banking and Financial Institutions is designed to provide graduates with the following marketable skills:

-- Excellent understanding of banking operations and regulatory compliance issues.
+- Understand banking operations and regulatory compliance issues.

-- Understanding of the function of the financial system, including understanding the structure of Federal Reserve System and the basics of the money markets.
+- Understand the function of the financial system, including the structure of Federal Reserve System and the basics of the money markets.

-- Ability to apply financial theory and data to solve problems and demonstrate the ability to effectively communicate solutions.
+- Apply financial theory and data to solve problems and demonstrate the ability to effectively communicate solutions.

-- Ability to correctly apply financial models in solving quantitative problems in banking and finance and in presenting solutions to banking and finance problems.
+- Apply financial models correctly in solving quantitative problems in banking and finance and in presenting solutions to banking and finance problems.